ComputeCanada/wheels_builder/tensorflow/build_2.5_README.md

 Note: the last line is for compute capabilities.
 3.x are for Hélios.

-There is one variable that the configure script does not allow to set, and has to be set manually:
+There is one variable that the configure script does not allow to set, and has to be set manually (note that my script can set it):

 The configure step produces a config file: <code>.tf_configure.bazelrc</code>